 Q: What are the major findings from your study?

 A: Basically, the study confirms the complaints of survivors of abuse and their advocates that family courts are not taking abuse claims seriously and are often not protecting children who are at risk from a parent.

-We found that courts generally believed abuse claims less than half the time, 41 percent across the board.
-More specifically, they believed child abuse claims less than one-third of the time.
-When the mother alleged abuse by the father and the father cross-claimed alienation as a defense these rates of belief dropped by about 50 percent.
+We found that courts generally believed abuse claims a little over one-third of the time, 36 percent across the board.
+More specifically, they believed child abuse claims 20 percent or less of the time.
+When the mother alleged abuse by the father and the father cross-claimed alienation as a defense, courts’ rejection of such claims increased significantly.

-Specifically, in alienation cases, courts only believed mothers’ partner abuse claims 37 percent of the time and child abuse claims only 2 to 18 percent of the time.
-In particular, child sexual abuse was only believed in one case out of 51 cases where the mother reported the abuse and the father cross-claimed alienation.
-Also, when fathers claim alienation, the rate at which mothers lost custody shot up from 26 percent to 44 percent.
+Specifically, in alienation cases, courts only believed mothers’ partner abuse claims 37 percent of the time and child abuse claims only 2 percent (child sexual abuse) and 18 percent (child physical abuse) of the time.
+Child sexual abuse was only believed in one out of 51 cases where the mother reported the abuse and the father cross-claimed alienation.
+Also, when fathers claim alienation, the rate at which mothers lost custody after alleging any type of abuse shot up from 26 percent to 44 percent.

 Q: What factors contribute to the justice system’s overall failure in its assessment of abuse allegations?

 A: Judges are inadequately trained and lack knowledge about domestic violence and are even less knowledgeable about child abuse and child sexual abuse.
 Also, court-appointed evaluators who make recommendations to courts, as well as many judges, tend to be adherents of parental alienation and skeptics toward abuse claims by women.